DataDog/integrations-core/suricata/README.md

 ### Metrics

-The Suricata does not include any metrics.
+The Suricata integration does not include any metrics.

 ### Events